maiqueb/ovirt-security-groups-demo/README.md

 other than through the provider's RESTful interface.
 Furthermore, some example configurations are also provided.

+## Tools
+This repo adds tools to help manage the security groups in oVirt, since currently there is no supported mechanism to handle those.

+This repo provides the following tools:
+* list_openstack_entities.py: python script that list the logical ports or the security groups found in the system.
+It is very useful to get the IDs of the desired security group, and/or logical port.

+  **NOTE:** the openstack CLI could also be used.
+* update_port_security ansible playbook: this playbook's goal is to update port security for the target entities - whether they are networks, or ports.
+* update_ports ansible playbook: this playbook's goal is to update the port's security group membership.
+Can clear the security groups of a logical port.
+* create_icmp_security_group: this playbook creates (or deletes) a security group and provisions it with a rule allowing ICMP traffic.

+  **NOTE:** this playbook provides an example on how the user can configure rules enabling access based on protocol - e.g. to all VMs.
+* create_web_based_security_group.yml: this playbook creates (or deletes) a group that creates the security groups - and rules - to set up a web based scenario.

+  **NOTE:** this playbook is meant as an example of how the user can configure rules enabling access to a subset of VMs - in this example, though group membership.

 ## Port Security
 The networking API port security parameter has two different objectives: it limits the MAC addresses that can communicate via the logical port, and